gofractally/psibase/doc/psidk/src/format/schema.md

 `{"ty":"..."}` can name one of the following built-in types:

-- `void`: only supported as a method return type
+- `void`: only supported as a method return type.
+This has a different fracpack encoding (no bytes) than an empty tuple has (some bytes).
+The Rust schema generator treats methods that return `()` as if they returned `void` to match the C++ convention.
 - `bool`
 - `u8`, `u16`, `u32`, `u64`: unsigned integers
 - `i8`, `i16`, `i32`, `i64`: signed integers